Home » Substitutes » Best Substitute for Honey

 Can I substitute Maple Syrup for Honey?

-The maple syrup would make a great substitute for honey, it has a slightly different flavor but a very similar texture.
-Use ration of 1:1 when substituting honey for maple syrup.
+The maple syrup would make a great substitute for honey; it has a slightly different flavor but a very similar texture.
+Use ratio of 1:1 when substituting honey for maple syrup.

 Can I substitute brown sugar for honey?